 Interviewer: Facial paralysis can happen to a person for a variety of reasons, from nerve damage to disease, as well as conditions like Bell's palsy.
-And while there are many treatments available to give back a person's ability to move their face or treat acute facial droop, for patients with a long-standing paralysis or incomplete muscle recovery, a surgery may be the best option to reanimate their face.
+While there are many treatments available to give back a person's ability to move their face or treat acute facial droop, for patients with long-standing paralysis or incomplete muscle recovery, surgery may be the best option to reanimate their face.
 It's called free functional muscle transfer, or FFMT for short.

 What is Free Functional Muscle Transfer (FFMT)?

 Dr. Teixeira: So free functional muscle transfer is really like a transplant of your own muscle to somewhere else.
 We're specifically talking about doing this for facial reanimation.
 So it's taking a muscle from somewhere else in your body, and transplanting it to your face, to re-hook up the blood vessels, to re-hook up nerves, and to anchor that muscle such that it'll provide a new function like smiling.

 Interviewer: If we're doing a transplant . . .
 I've had Bell's palsy.
 We've had pieces before talking about some of the other ways that we can treat, say, nerves to fix facial droop, etc. But why would FFMT be a good option for certain types of patients?

 When is Free Functional Muscle Transfer (FFMT) a Viable Option?

 Dr. Teixeira: Generally, they're the patients who have some sort of facial paralysis that doesn't get any better after a year or more, and they have a bad chance of recovery.
 We talk about Bell's palsy, how most people start to get better within a few weeks, and if not, then it could be a few months.
 But if they still don't get better after that year mark, that's when we can start looking at doing a free functional muscle transfer.